First-Order Projected Algorithms With the Same Linear Convergence Rate Bounds as Their Unconstrained Counterparts: Introduction

-\mml{In this paper, we propose a systematic approach for constructing first-order projected algorithms for optimization problems with general set constraints, building upon their unconstrained counterparts expressed in Lur'e form. \icl{We show that} these projected algorithms retain the same linear convergence rate bounds, \icl{when the latter are obtained for the unconstrained algorithms via quadratic Lyapunov functions arising from IQC characterizations.} \icl{This result is derived by showing} that the projection \icl{considered} remains invariant under the linear transformation induced by the Lyapunov matrix, and \icl{we} establish \icl{a} contraction property \icl{for} the composite mapping \icl{induced by this transformation}.
-Our results indicate that, when analyzing worst-case convergence rates or synthesizing first-order \icl{optimization algorithms with \mml{higher-order} dynamics}, it suffices to focus solely on the unconstrained dynamics.} The contributions are listed below: \begin{enumerate} \item We construct projected algorithms for all unconstrained first-order algorithms that can be rewritten into a Lur'e system, with the optimal solution to the constrained problem being its unique fixed point. \item A projection in the Euclidean norm is invariant under rotation, reflection, uniform scaling, and translation, as well as any \mml{composition} of them.
-We show, in addition, the invariance of the projection operator under linear transformations induced by quadratic Lyapunov functions.
-Then, we prove the linear convergence of the proposed projected algorithms to the optimal solution with the same rates as their unconstrained counterparts via the contraction mapping theorem. \item \ml{Compared to existing studies \icl{on convergence} rate \mml{bounds} of projected algorithms \cite{lessard2016analysis, lessard2022analysis, li2025convergence}, our work proposes novel projected algorithms and establishes theoretical guarantees for achieving the same convergence rate \mml{bounds}, bridging the gap between unconstrained and constrained optimization algorithms.} \end{enumerate} This perspective may also apply to anti-windup analysis \cite{galeani2009tutorial}, as saturation can be regarded as a special case of projection.
-The analysis presented in this work is elementary and, in our view, can be readily extended to other frameworks of algorithms beyond Lur’e systems, provided the existence of certain Lyapunov functions.
-Finally, we limit our focus to the rate of convergence and do not address computational considerations, such as the practical feasibility of performing the projection.
+\mll{The proposed framework in this work builds upon classical tools in control, such as Lyapunov functions \li{and} IQCs.} \mll{We propose a systematic approach for extending first-order optimization algorithms, originally designed for unconstrained strongly convex problems, to handle closed convex set constraints.} \mll{We show that the resulting projected algorithms} retain the same linear convergence rate bounds, \mll{provided that the underlying unconstrained optimization algorithms admit a quadratic Lyapunov function, \li{which can be verified by suitable IQC conditions}.} The projected algorithms are constructed by applying a projection in the norm induced by the Lyapunov matrix, ensuring both constraint satisfaction and optimality at the fixed point.
+Furthermore, under a linear transformation associated with this matrix, the projection becomes non-expansive in the Euclidean norm, \li{allowing the preservation of the convergence rate bounds under the composition of the linearly convergent algorithmic operator and the projection.} Our results indicate that, when analyzing worst-case convergence rates or synthesizing first-order \icl{optimization algorithms with \mml{higher-order} dynamics}, it suffices to focus solely on the unconstrained dynamics.
+The contributions are listed below: \begin{enumerate} \item \mll{We provide \li{a partial affirmative} answer to the conjecture by \cite{lessard2016analysis}, showing that for strongly convex optimization problems, \li{a broad class of} Lur’e-type unconstrained first-order algorithms admit a \li{projected} variant with the same rate bound, provided that the rate bound is established via a quadratic Lyapunov function derived from the IQC analysis.
+This result establishes a theoretical bridge between unconstrained and constrained optimization dynamics.} \item \mll{ In contrast to existing studies that analyze the convergence rate bounds of specific projected algorithms \cite{lessard2016analysis, lessard2022analysis, li2025convergence}, our framework applies to a broad class of Lur’e-type algorithms.
+Specifically, it generates weighted projection steps in the norm induced by the Lyapunov matrix, which guarantees both constraint satisfaction and optimality at the fixed point.
+Under a corresponding linear transformation, the projection becomes non-expansive in the Euclidean norm, \li{thereby preserving the convergence rate bounds under the composition of the linearly convergent algorithmic operator and the projection.} } \end{enumerate} \mll{It is worth noting that the same parameters or stepsizes as in the unconstrained case are employed, and no retuning is needed when extending algorithms to constrained problems.
+This property simplifies implementation while preserving the convergence rate \li{bounds}.} \mll{The question of whether a quadratic Lyapunov function necessarily exists for establishing specific convergence rates is closely related to the necessity of IQC and OZF multipliers \cite{carrasco2016zames, su2023necessity}, which lies beyond the scope of this work.} The analysis presented in this work is elementary and, in our view, can be easily extended to other algorithms beyond Lur’e systems, provided the existence of certain Lyapunov functions.
+This perspective may also be relevant to anti-windup analysis \cite{galeani2009tutorial}, as saturation can be viewed as a special case of projection.
+Finally, we restrict our attention to theoretical convergence rate bounds and do not address computational considerations such as the practical feasibility of executing the projection.